-According to the American Association of Endodontics (AAE) many root canal treatments last a lifetime if they're properly cared for.
-Unfortunately, sometimes endodontic retreatment may be the only way to give your previously treated tooth a second chance if your dentist diagnoses one of the following circumstances:
+According to the American Association of Endodontics (AAE), many root canal treatments last a lifetime if they're correctly cared for.
+Unfortunately, sometimes endodontic retreatment might be the best option to give your previously treated tooth a second chance, especially if your dentist diagnoses one of the following:

-- Extra, oddly shaped or restricted canals in the root of the tooth that were not originally detected and treated.
+- Extra, oddly shaped, or restricted canals in the root of the tooth were not detected initially and treated

-- A delay in placing a protective crown on the tooth.
+- A delay in placing a protective crown on the toot

-- A new infection from new decay or caused by a damaged crown or filling exposing the tooth to bacteria.
+- A new infection from new decay, caused by a damaged crown or a filling exposing the tooth to bacteria

-When you opted for your original root canal treatment, your dentist probably explained to you that the only other treatment option was to remove the tooth.
-Now that you are experiencing pain in that tooth, depending on the cause, your endodontist may suggest retreatment or endodontic surgery, where an incision is made at the tip of the tooth's root to surgically remove the infected portion.
+When you opted for your initial root canal treatment, your dentist probably explained that the only other treatment option was to remove the tooth.
+Now that you are experiencing pain in that tooth, your endodontist might suggest retreatment or endodontic surgery.
+In endodontic surgery, an incision is made at the tip of the tooth's root to remove the infected portion surgically.
 This procedure is called an apicoectomy.
-Besides endodontic retreatment or surgery, the AAE explains, the only other alternative is to have the tooth extracted.
+Besides endodontic retreatment or surgery, the only other alternative is to have the tooth extracted.

 The retreatment process begins with your endodontist removing your crown or filling to access the root canal filling material.
-After removing the root canal material, the endodontist will clean all of the canals, and with the aid of special lighting and magnification, look for extra canals, unusual anatomy, or infection that requires treatment.
-After removing any infection and reshaping and cleaning the canals, your dentist will refill or restore them.
-However, if the canals are uncommonly narrow or impassable, the endodontist may recommend endodontic surgery to access and seal a portion of the root tip.
-The last step in the process involves placing a temporary filling in your tooth, explains the AAE.
+After removing the filling material, your endodontist will clean all of the canals.
+Then, with the aid of special lighting and magnification, they will look for extra canals, unusual anatomy, or infection that requires treatment.
+After removing any infection and reshaping and cleaning the canals, your endodontist will refill or restore them.
+However, if the canals are uncommonly narrow or impassable, your endodontist might recommend endodontic surgery to access and seal a portion of the root tip.
+The last step in the process involves placing a temporary filling in your tooth.

-Every situation is different, but your dentist will give you personalized post-operative instructions to follow, and your recovery time may be a bit longer if you undergo endodontic surgery.
-Over-the-counter pain medication may give you relief for any minimal discomfort due to tissue inflammation.
-If you experience intense pain or pus is draining from the surgical site, call your endodontist right away.
-If you had surgery, avoid vigorous brushing around the tooth.
-Also, avoid chewing hard foods or ice with the treated tooth.
+Every situation is different, but your dentist will give you personalized instructions to follow after your procedure.
+Note that your recovery time might be a bit longer if you undergo endodontic surgery.
+Your tooth might be sensitive for the first few days after treatment, especially if there was pain or infection before the procedure.
+Your dentist can recommend over-the-counter pain medication to give you relief for any minimal discomfort due to tissue inflammation.
+If you had surgery, avoid vigorous brushing around the treated tooth, as well as chewing hard foods or ice with that tooth.
+If you experience intense pain or pus is draining from the surgical site, be sure to call your endodontist right away.

-If all goes well, your endodontist will want to see you within a week, and if you had surgery, you may need a stitch or two removed.
-All swelling and soreness should be gone within two weeks; however, it's important to schedule an appointment with your general dentist as soon as possible to have either a crown or a filling done to protect the tooth and give it full functionality.
+If all goes well, your endodontist will want to see you for a follow-up appointment within a week, and if you had surgery, you might need a stitch or two removed.
+All swelling and soreness should diminish within two weeks; however, it's essential to schedule an appointment with your general dentist as soon as possible to have either a crown or a filling done.
+This covering will protect the tooth and help give it full functionality.

 Advances in dental technology are happening every day, and the field of endodontics is no exception.
-So when you decide to go ahead with endodontic retreatment, your dentist may use techniques that weren't available when you originally had root canal treatment.
-While there are never absolute guarantees, there is no reason to think that you can't keep this tooth for a lifetime.
+So, if you decide to go ahead with endodontic retreatment, your dentist might use techniques that weren't available when you originally had root canal treatment.
+While there are never guarantees, there is no reason to think that you can't keep your tooth for a lifetime of pain-free smiling.